Your Complete Guide to Tsunoshima Bridge's Spectacular Views

-It also features sightseeing spots you should visit along with it, so this guide will help you make the most of your trip to Tsunoshima Bridge and Yamaguchi Prefecture.
+You'll also find nearby attractions worth adding to your itinerary, helping you make the most of your trip to Tsunoshima Bridge and Yamaguchi Prefecture.

 What is Tsunoshima Bridge Like?

-It is said that the island was named Tsunoshima because its two capes, Yumesaki and Makizaki, look like the horns of a cow.
+The island is said to have been named after its two capes, Yumesaki and Makizaki, whose shape resembles the horns of a cow.

 Access to Tsunoshima Bridge